splash-networks/admin-panel-doc/docs/portals/omada.md

 ![RADIUS Profile](../assets/images/omada/radius-profile.png)

 Next, go to Settings -> Authentication -> Portal and create a new portal.
 Specify a name for it, and enable the Portal option.
 Select the SSID & Network on which portal should be enabled.
 In **Authentication Type** select `RADIUS Server`.
-In RADIUS Profile select the profile created in the previous step.
+In **RADIUS Profile** select the profile created in the previous step.
 In **Authentication Mode** select `PAP`.
 In **Portal Customization** select `External Web Portal` and paste the Guest Portal URL copied earlier.

 ![Portal](../assets/images/omada/portal.png)

-Then go to Settings -> Authentication -> Portal -> Access Control and enable Pre-Authentication Access.
+Then go to Settings -> Authentication -> Portal -> Access Control and enable **Pre-Authentication Access**.
 Add a new entry and put the IP address of the Splash Air server in it.

 ![Access Control](../assets/images/omada/access-control.png)